apache/sedona/README.md

 ## What is this Fork about?
-This fork implements the Spatial RDD using KD Tree with Epsilon approximation based on [Parallel Algorithms for Constructing Range and
+This fork modifies the Spatial RDD to partition dataset using KD Tree & Epsilon approximation based on [Parallel Algorithms for Constructing Range and
 Nearest-Neighbor Searching Data Structures](https://users.cs.duke.edu/~pankaj/publications/papers/mr-ds.pdf).